-The bright future of Broadway performance is waiting to be discovered in Giving Voice, a documentary following several teenage finalists for the 2018 August Wilson Monologues Competition.
-Check out the trailer above ahead of the film's debut on Netflix December 11.
+The bright future of Broadway performance is waiting to be discovered in Giving Voice, a documentary following several teenage finalists in the 2018 August Wilson Monologues Competition, streaming on Netflix December 11.

 Directed by James D. Stern and Fernando Villena, the documentary screened at the 2020 Sundance Film Festival, winning the Audience Choice Award.
 Giving Voice is an Endgame Entertainment and Pilgrim Media Group Production in association with Endeavor Content, Impact Partners, Get Lifted Film Co, and JuVee Productions.